matplotlib/matplotblog/content/posts/An-Inquiry-into-Matplotlib-Figures/index.md

 We will go into some of these design decisions in a few moments'

-# Recreating `plt.subplots` with basic matplotlib functionality
+# Recreating `plt.subplots` with basic Matplotlib functionality
 We will try and recreate the below plot using Matplotlib primitives as a way to understand them better.
 We'll try and be a slightly creative by deviating a bit though.